mollyim/mollyim-android/README.md

 ## Introduction

 Back in 2018, Signal allowed the user to set a passphrase to secure the local message database.
-But this option was removed with the introduction of full-disk encryption on Android.
+But this option was removed with the introduction of file-based encryption on Android.
 Molly brings it back again with additional security features.

+Molly connects to the Signal server, so you can chat with your Signal contacts seamlessly.
+Please remember to review their [Signal Terms & Privacy Policy](https://signal.org/legal/) before signing up.

 Molly is updated every two weeks to include the latest Signal changes and bug fixes.